-Mossbourne Community Academy has operated as an Academy since 2004 and its admission arrangements will form part of Hackney Learning Trust's co-ordinated admissions scheme.
-The Academy intends to use the following timetable for applications each year (exact dates within the months may vary from year to year) agreed by Hackney Learning Trust and intended to secure a coordinated approach to admissions for parents/carers and pupils:
+Mossbourne Community Academy has operated as an academy since 2004 and its admission arrangements will form part of Hackney Education's co-ordinated admissions scheme.
+The academy intends to use the following timetable for applications each year (exact dates within the months may vary from year to year) agreed by Hackney Education and intended to secure a co-ordinated approach to admissions for parents/carers and pupils:

-- September: the Academy will publish on its website and prospectus, information about the arrangements for admission for the following academic year (for example the Academy will publish its prospectus in September 2020 for admission in September 2021), including criteria for dealing with over-subscription.
-This will include details of open evenings for prospective pupils and their parents to visit the Academy.
-The Academy will also provide information to Hackney Learning Trust for inclusion in the composite prospectus, as required; - September: the Academy will hold an open evening - October: closing date for application forms to be returned (exact date to be specified); - November: applications considered as part of Hackney Learning Trust's coordinated admission arrangements. - December-January: applications considered by the Academy and a list of applications ranked in accordance with the Academy's oversubscription criteria sent to the Learning Trust; - March: offers of places notified in writing to parents by the Home Local Authority.
+September: the academy will publish on its website information about the arrangements for admission for the following academic year, including criteria for dealing with over-subscription.
+This will include details of the open evening for prospective pupils and their parents to visit the academy.
+The academy will also provide information to Hackney Education for inclusion in the composite prospectus, as required

+- b.
+September: the academy will hold an open evening - October: closing date for application forms to be c. returned (exact date to be specified) - November: applications considered as part of d.
+Hackney Education's coordinated admission arrangements - December-January: applications considered by the academy and a list of applications ranked in accordance with the academy's oversubscription criteria sent to Hackney Education - March: offers of places notified in writing to parents e. by the home local authority